Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

 From the knowledge of the on-site reduced stationary state density matrix $\rho_s$ we can obtain the average local density $\langle n \rangle = \tr \lp b^\da b \rho_s \rp$.
 We notice that the local density can be also obtained from the Green's functions, in particular from the Keldysh component at equal times \beq G^{K}(t,t) = -i \aver{ \lbr b(t),b^\dagger(t) \rbr } = -i \lp 2 \aver{ b^\dagger(t) b(t) } +1 \rp \eeq which gives consistently the same result in our NCA approach.

-Within Open-DMFT the local density acquires a non trivial dependence from the hopping $J$, which is obviously missing in Gutzwiller mean field.
+Within DMFT the local density acquires a dependence from the hopping $J$, which is obviously missing in Gutzwiller mean field.
 In Fig.~\ref{fig:nVsJ} we plot the density as a function of $J/U$ at $z=6$ and for different values of the drive, normalised to the mean-field value ($z=\infty$).
 We see that quite generically the density decreases smoothly upon increasing the hopping within the normal phase, i.e. for $J<J_c$.
-This can be understood as an interplay of two particle losses and coherent hopping between neighboring sites.
-This feature is mimicked within Open-DMFT by the bath $\Delta(\omega)$, which gives rise to effective single-particle non-Markovian losses for the bosons on the impurity site.
-This effect will be further explained by discussing the stationary-state populations in the next section.
-Interestingly the rate of decrease of the density with hopping changes quite strongly with the strength of the drive $r$ and in particular we notice in Figure~\ref{fig:nVsJ} that a large drive seems to make the density more pinned to the single-site value.
+This can be understood as an interplay of two particle losses and coherent hopping between neighboring sites, an effect that will be further explained by discussing the stationary-state populations in the next section.
+Interestingly the rate of decrease of the density with hopping changes quite strongly with the strength of the pump $r$ and in particular we notice in Figure~\ref{fig:nVsJ} that a large drive seems to make the density more pinned to the single-site value.

 The result in Fig.~\ref{fig:nVsJ} turns out to be a specific feature of dissipative lattices with two-particle losses.
 In fact one can generically prove that for a driven-dissipative Bose-Hubbard model with only single particle losses and single particle drive the stationary state density matrix is independent of any Hamiltonian parameter~\cite{Lebreuilly2016}, leading to a density of particles independent of $J$ (although not necessarily integer, as it would be in the equilibrium Mott ground state of the Bose-Hubbard model ) and only set by drive/loss balance.
 In App. \ref{app:bench} we show that this effect is correctly captured by our DMFT/NCA approach, a highly non-trivial benchmark for its validity.